 Interaction to Next Paint

-Interaction to Next Paint (INP) is an experimental metric that reports one of the longest delays between user interaction and the browser response throughout the entire page lifecycle.
+Interaction to Next Paint (INP) is a metric that reports one of the longest delays between user interaction and the browser response throughout the entire page lifecycle.
+INP is a Core Web Vital metric.

 How is Interaction to Next Paint calculated?